AkshathRaghav/tinyspeech/README.md

 </div>

 **Update: TinySpeechZ has been quantized with 8bits, achieving 91% accuracy.
-Custom kernels are being written for the condenser layers**
+Verification of the C equivalents of a few layers are left.**

 # Overview